jpotts/alfresco-developer-series/webscripts/tutorial/tutorial.md

 Recall that after you bootstrapped this project from the "all-in-one" archetype, you edited the pom.xml file to add the content, behavior, and actions AMPs as dependencies.
-That means you can easily test your web script by firing up the embedded Tomcat server and your webscripts will have the dependencies they expect.
+That means you can easily test your web script by firing up the Docker containers and your webscripts will have the dependencies they expect.
 Plus, you'll be able to log in to Share and create test content, run the custom actions from the actions tutorial, and so on.

 The dependencies from the earlier tutorials do the following:

 * **content-tutorial-platform-jar**.
 This is required because the web script looks for content with the `sc:isActive` flag set and that's defined in the SomeCo Content Model that is part of that project.
 * **behavior-tutorial-platform-jar**.
 This is required because it contains a behavior that calculates the average rating for a piece of content and because it has the rating.js server-side JavaScript file that the controllers in this tutorial import.
 * **actions-tutorial-platform-jar**.
 This one is optional.
 It contains a UI action that is used to set the `sc:isActive` flag from within the Alfresco Share user interface.

-Running the embedded Tomcat server with these dependencies installed automatically for you is really convenient.
-At some point, you'll want to deploy to an actual Alfresco installation.
+Running the SDK-generated Docker containers with these dependencies installed automatically for you is really convenient.
+At some point, you'll want to deploy to an actual Alfresco installation, which you can do either by manually deploying the AMPs for this project and the ones listed above or by building your own Docker images.

-You can deploy these AMPs to your Alfresco installation using the "apply_amps.sh" script.
-Alternatively, you can use the "alfresco:install" plugin that is part of the Alfresco Maven SDK to install each one.

-For example, on my machine, I have all three of those projects checked out from source as well as the webscripts-tutorial-platform-jar project.
-And, I have Alfresco running in $TOMCAT_HOME with an exploded Alfresco WAR.
-So, for each project I can do this:

-1. Switch to \$TUTORIAL\_HOME/\$PROJECT_DIRECTORY
-2. Run `mvn install` to build the AMP.
-Use `mvn install -DskipTests=true` to skip the unit tests some of those projects may have.
-3. Run `mvn alfresco:install -Dmaven.alfresco.warLocation=$TOMCAT_HOME/webapps/alfresco`
-to install the AMP to the exploded Alfresco web application.
-If you are running the alfresco.war unexploded you can specify the path to the WAR file instead.

-After doing that for all four projects (the three dependencies and the webscripts-tutorial-platform-jar project) start Tomcat and test.

-While you are developing, and for the rest of the tutorial, it's easiest to just use the embedded Tomcat server.
-You can do that by switching to the "webscripts-tutorial" directory and running `run.sh` or `run.bat` depending on your platform.
+For now, it's easiest just to use the SDK-generated Docker containers.
+To start those up using Docker Compose, switch to the "webscripts-tutorial" directory and run `./run.sh build_start` or `run.bat build_start` depending on your platform.

 Now that your Alfresco server is running the webscripts-tutorial-platform-jar AMP and its dependencies, you are ready to test out the whitepapers web script.

 ### Testing